 Background

 Internet-connected devices are increasingly becoming part of everyday life.
 These devices are able to communicate and interact with other devices and external networks to share data.
-Many different types of devices are now connected, including smartphones, smartwatches, appliances, fitness trackers, thermostats, and cars.
+Many distinct devices are now connected, including smartphones, smartwatches, appliances, fitness trackers, thermostats, and cars.
 However, the rapid spread and growth of connected devices have outpaced the development of security safeguards necessary to protect consumers.
 Studies have found security vulnerabilities to be common in all types of connected devices.

 One concern is that hackers will compromise connected devices to gain access to consumers’ sensitive personal information.
 Another is that hackers can exploit security weaknesses to gain control of the device itself.
 Once in control, the hackers can cause the device to function incorrectly or use it in unexpected ways.
-In addition, hackers are using compromised devices to carry out large-scale cyber-attacks aimed at disrupting large websites.
+In addition, hackers are using compromised devices to carry out large-scale cyberattacks aimed at disrupting large websites.

 Experts recommend that product developers build strong security protections into connected devices from the earliest stages of product development.
 Devices should be “secure by design.”
 This means that the device has been designed from the ground up to ensure security.
 It is also important that devices are “secure by default” so that security protections are automatically active the moment the device is first used.
 Consumers should not have to take additional steps to configure the device for greater security.